ajelenak/ndl/docs/_docs/syntax.md

 ### Vlen

 The Vlen datatype represents a variable-length sequence of elements of another datatype.
-Because the number of the elements is not fixed, the datatype's syntax involves only the datatype of the elements in the `base` key:
+Because the number of elements is not fixed, the datatype's syntax involves only the element datatype in the `base` key:

 ```yaml
 type: